The Atheist Bible, CC-BY Fabian M. Suchanek

 More spiritual society

 We have seen that religious countries are less happy than secular ones.
-Furthermore, they are less well developed on nearly all socio-economic accounts.
-A common objection goes that religious societies may fare better on accounts that are not so easily measurable.
-Consider, e.g., the care for the poor, the stability of families, or altruism — criteria that cannot be measured in dollars or on a scale from 0 to 10.
+Furthermore, they are less well developed on nearly all socioeconomic accounts.
+A common objection goes that religious societies may fare better in aspects that are not so easily measurable, for example, care for the poor, the stability of families, or altruism — criteria that cannot be measured in dollars or on a scale from 0 to 10.
 Apart from this, religions make people appreciate the grandness of creation, guide them towards a less materialistic life, give them spiritual fulfillment, and bring them closer to God.
 This, in turn, makes religious societies more aware of the transcendent dimension of life.

 All of these items can be considered advantages of religious societies.
-Yet, even in combination, they do not outweigh the advantages of secular societies.
-It is true that elderly people often lead a lonely life in secular countries.
-In return, they also live around 20 years longer.
-It is true that secular people may be less altruistic than religious people.
-In return, secular societies have better socio-economic indicators and better welfare systems, meaning that less people need other people’s help to survive.
-In Germany for example, only 0.4% of the general population live on public social support51.
-As a consequence, very few people in the developed world would want to swap their life with a person in the developing world — notwithstanding all the talk of spiritual fulfilment that poor people in developing countries supposedly enjoy.
-All the discussion of closeness to God, or a more happy, nature-oriented, or spiritual life in religious countries cannot hide the fact that life in these countries is worse on almost all accounts.
-This is why many more people emigrate into secular countries than into religious countries.
+Yet, even in combination, they do not outweigh the advantages of less religious societies: It may be that elderly people often lead a lonely life in less religious countries, but in return, they also live around 20 years longer.
+Perhaps religious people are more altruistic, but less religious societies have better socioeconomic indicators and better welfare systems, meaning that less people need other people’s help to survive.
+In Germany for example, only 0.4% of the general population live on public social support75.
+As a consequence, very few people in the developed world would want to swap lives with a person in the developing world — notwithstanding all the talk of spiritual fulfilment that poor people in developing countries supposedly enjoy.
+All the discussion of closeness to God, or a happier, more nature-oriented, or spiritual life in religious countries cannot hide the fact that life in these countries is worse on almost all accounts.
+This is why many more people emigrate to less religious countries than into religious countries.
 People vote with their feet.

 In view of these facts, the admiration of religious societies appears to be little more than a nostalgic idealization.